Samad0777/food-site/README.md

 📌 Current Progress

 ✅ Home page Completed
-✅ video show section and card section is added
 🚧 About page is ongoing
 🚧 Responsive layout (applied on completed sections, rest ongoing) 🚧 About, Menu Page, Contact Page (next on the list)